 Distance: 7 Miles (11.3 kms)

-The final day of the hike is a descent back to Ediza Lake and onwards to Shadow Lake.
-Follow the Shadow Creek Trail alongside the lake.
+The last day of the hike is a descent back to Ediza Lake and onwards to Shadow Lake.
+Follow the Shadow Creek Trail along the lake.
 The trail then connects to the River Trail.
 Turn right to return to Agnew Meadows.
-This final day will be a total descent of nearly 2,000 feet.
+This last day will be a total descent of nearly 2,000 feet.
 Wait for the shuttle, and make a quick stop at the Devil’s Postpile National Monument, before heading back to Mammoth Lakes parking.

 What to Bring on the Hike